 WHMIS legislation was first introduced in 1988 as a response to the need for a standardized approach to communicating information about hazardous materials in the workplace.

-However, recognizing the need for alignment with global standards, Canada updated WHMIS in 2015 to harmonize with the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
+However, recognizing the need for alignment with global standards, Canada updated WHMIS in 2015 (and again in 2022) to harmonize with the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
 Three key changes were made:

 Adopted internationally recognized criteria for classifying hazardous chemicals.